Efficient Methods for Non-stationary Online Learning: Interval Dynamic Regret Minimization

+\citet{ICML'20:Ashok} achieves an interval dynamic regret bound with techniques from parameter-free online learning.
+It is worthwhile to examine the subtle differences between our findings and those of~\citet{ICML'20:Ashok}; the following remarks provide this comparison.

 \begin{myRemark} Algorithm~\ref{alg:problem-dependent-interval-dynamic} actually enjoys the same gradient-norm bound as~\citet[Theorem 7]{ICML'20:Ashok} (in fact even stronger by logarithmic factors in $T$) under Assumptions~\ref{assumption:bounded-gradient} and~\ref{assumption:bounded-domain} (without requiring the smoothness assumption).
 More specifically, our analysis is conducted in terms of $\norm{\gradg_t(\y_t)}_2$ (see~\pref{eq:simul-dynamic-meta-regret} and~\pref{eq:simul-dynamic-base-regret}), which can then be related to $\norm{\nabla f_t(\x_t)}_2$ by Lemma~\ref{lemma:gradient-compute}.
-Following the same convention of \citet{ICML'20:Ashok}, who uses the $\Ot(\cdot)$-notation to hide the logarithmic dependence in $T$, Algorithm~\ref{alg:problem-dependent-interval-dynamic} can obtain an $\tilde{\O}(\sqrt{G_I(P_I + 1)} + P_I)$ interval dynamic regret for any interval $I = [r,s] \subseteq [T]$ without any modification on the learning rates, where $P_I = \sum_{t=r+1}^{s} \|\u_{t} - \u_{t-1}\|_2$ and $G_I = \sum_{t=r}^{s} \|\gradf_t(\x_t) \|_2^2$.
-More importantly, our method enjoys $1$ projection complexity, whereas the method of~\citet{ICML'20:Ashok} requires $\O(\log T)$ projections onto the feasible domain (or onto an even more complicated lifted domain) per round and it is unclear how to reduce the projection complexity by our reduction due to a saliently different framework. \end{myRemark}
+Following the same convention of \citet{ICML'20:Ashok}, who uses the $\Ot(\cdot)$-notation to hide the logarithmic dependence in $T$, Algorithm~\ref{alg:problem-dependent-interval-dynamic} can obtain an $\tilde{\O}(\sqrt{(G_I + P_I)(1+P_I)})$ interval dynamic regret for any interval $I = [r,s] \subseteq [T]$ without any modification on the learning rates, where $P_I = \sum_{t=r+1}^{s} \|\u_{t} - \u_{t-1}\|_2$ and $G_I = \sum_{t=r}^{s} \|\gradf_t(\x_t) \|_2^2$. \end{myRemark} \begin{myRemark} The interval dynamic regret bound obtained by~\citet{ICML'20:Ashok} essentially implies a small-loss bound $\Ot(\sqrt{( F^{\u}_I + P_I)(1+P_I)})$ when assuming the smoothness of loss functions.
+However, the $\Ot(\cdot)$ notation hides problem-independent factors such as $\log T$.
+In contrast, our result in Theorem~\ref{thm:small-loss-interval-dynamic-regret} is fully problem-dependent, replacing the quantity such as $\log T$ by $\log(\min_{\u_{1:T}}\{F^{\u}_T + P_T\})$, through our techniques of constructing problem-dependent covering intervals and corresponding threshold designs.
+These problem-dependent quantities can be much smaller under nice environments, and it remains unclear how to adapt our techniques to the method of~\citet{ICML'20:Ashok} due to a different framework. \end{myRemark}

+\begin{myRemark} The proposed Algorithm~\ref{alg:problem-dependent-interval-dynamic} requires only one projection onto the original domain, whereas the method by~\citet{ICML'20:Ashok} requires multiple projections onto a more complex, lifted domain per round, raising concerns about computational efficiency.
+In Appendix~\ref{subsec:discussion-ashok-method}, we present how to apply our reduction mechanism to the method of~\citet{ICML'20:Ashok}, replacing most of the potentially costly projections onto the lifted domains by projections onto cylinders.
+However, one projection onto the complex domain remains necessary. \end{myRemark}